ASISTA Immigration Assistance v. Albence

 As our complaint explained, our nation’s Founders adopted the Constitution’s Appointments Clause to prevent abuses of executive power.
 The Clause requires that high-level federal officers be confirmed by the Senate after presidential nomination, and that all other officers be appointed in the same manner unless federal law provides otherwise.
 Federal law unequivocally requires that the ICE Director be nominated by the President and confirmed by the Senate.
 While the Federal Vacancies Reform Act (FVRA) permits acting officials to temporarily carry out the duties of certain offices, it imposes rigid time limits on how long a vacant office may be filled by acting officials.
 Nonetheless, Albence continued purporting to be ICE’s Acting Director after the FVRA’s time limits expired.
 And among the actions he took under the authority of that position was approving ICE’s new policy on the deportation of U visa applicants.

-Because Albence issued the new policy without any legal authority to do so, his actions violated the Appointments Clause, the FVRA, and other federal statutes.
-Our lawsuit seeks a ruling that the new policy is therefore invalid.
+Because Albence established ICE’s new policy without any legal authority to do so, his actions violated the Appointments Clause, the FVRA, and other federal statutes.
+Our lawsuit sought a ruling that the new policy was therefore invalid.

-In May 2020, the parties filed cross-motions for summary judgment, and briefing on those motions was completed.
-On October 5, 2020, the District Court for the District of Connecticut heard oral argument, and on October 19, 2020 supplemental briefing from both parties was completed.
+The parties briefed cross-motions for summary judgment, and in October 2020 the U.S. District Court for the District of Connecticut heard oral argument on those motions.